slackapi/node-tasks-app/nodejs/docs/setup.md

 3. Copy the contents of [manifest.yml](../manifest.yml) into the text box that says `*Paste your manifest code here*` and click *Next*
 4. Review the configuration and click *Create*
 5. Now click *Install to Workspace* and *Allow* on the screen that follows.
 You'll be redirected to the App Configuration dashboard.
+6. The tasks app uses the Timepicker Block Kit element, which is currently in beta, so your app will need to opt-in to the time picker element beta.
+From the left nav, select *Beta Features*, then click the radio button next to *Time picker element*.

 **Environment variables**
 Before you can run the app, you'll need to store some environment variables.